3 Training Tips for High School & College Athletes – decrease your chance of an ACL injury

 p k3MU0T3SLsZyPVxmwEQAtI2gSNGRoQLTvnAc0KoSGZLcwPEWpvo3KPyRz3bvfZ1kExtaopuGNZPcE4EKEqgYA1RvuLVjcYTRdARukSkrj3e

 Dr. Gregory Lee is a board certified orthopaedic surgeon fellowship trained in Sports Medicine at OrthoGeorgia.
 His special interests include sports injuries, arthroscopy of the knee and shoulder, ACL reconstruction (primary and revision), shoulder instability, rotator cuff pathology, and fracture care.
 He specializes in total and partial knee replacements and also provides care for both trauma and sports-related elbow and ankle injuries.
-Dr. Lee serves as a team physician for Mercer University and the Academy of Classic Education.
+Dr. Lee serves as a team physician for the Academy of Classic Education.

 Comprehensive Sports Medicine Care in Central GA